codefellows/sea-401d5-javascript/week_4/project_format/README.md

 ###### To Find the Process from CLI

 `ps aux|grep mongo`
 The `ps aux` command finds all processes and the pipe to `grep mongo` shows just the mongo processes which might look like the output below.
-The first process is the mongod that we want to stop and the seconds is just our command to search for these processes.
+The first process is the mongod that we want to stop and the second is just our command to search for these processes.
 `becky          14191   1.3  0.1  2570380   4916   ??
 S    Sun07PM  12:01.62 mongod`
 `becky          20343   0.0  0.0  2423376    212 s000  R+    9:58AM   0:00.00 grep mongo`